 Imam Sa'id ibn al-Musayyib رحمه الله

 He fasted the first nine days of Dhul Hijjah every year without exception, saying: "I have not missed fasting these days in forty years."
-For him, the Day of Arafah was the culmination — the moment to bring all his worship to its peak.
+For him, the Day of Arafah was the culmination of the nine.

 Imam al-Hasan al-Basri رحمه الله